-The Energy Infrastructure Newsletter • Fall 2020
+The Energy Infrastructure Newsletter • Winter 2020

 As an investment advisor, you have been subscribed to the Energy Infrastructure Newsletter so that you and your clients can stay abreast of this powerful emerging subsector.
 Formerly the MLP Newsletter, the Energy Infrastructure Newsletter is published in partnership with the Energy Infrastructure Council, a nonprofit trade association dedicated to advancing the interests of companies that develop and operate energy infrastructure.
 EIC addresses core public policy issues critical to investment in America’s energy infrastructure.

 Advisor Access talks with Lori Ziebart, President and CEO of the Energy Infrastructure Council, about how the energy midstream is responding to transitions on the political front as well as to changes resulting from the increasing emphasis on moving toward renewables.

 Looking Forward: EIC Sees Positives for the Midstream in a Changing Landscape